-80. Should the gross weight or the net weight of the imported CBAM goods to be used for the calculation of the embedded emissions?
+81. Should the gross weight or the net weight of the imported CBAM goods to be used for the calculation of the embedded emissions?

-Goods subject to CBAM that are imported into the customs territory of the Union are measured in net weight.
+• Goods subject to CBAM that are imported into the customs territory of the Union are measured in net weight.
 Thus, also for the calculation of embedded emissions of CBAM goods, net weight should be used.

-81. How to deal with stock items for which there is no emission data available?
+82. How to deal with stock items for which there is no emission data available?

-• The embedded emissions of such stock items may, for imports until 30 June 2024, be estimated using the default values published by the European Commission.

-• Subsequently, actual data will need to be reported.
-In the case of lacking data for old spare parts or stock items, data for similar or identical goods could be submitted for imports after 30 June 2024.
+- The embedded emissions of such stock items could, for imports until 30 June 2024, be estimated using the default values published by the European Commission. - For imports after 30 June 2024, actual data needs to be reported.
+In the case of lacking data for old spare parts or stock items, data for similar or identical goods could be submitted.

-82. If a facility is used simultaneously by multiple production processes, how do you attribute the emissions from that facility to each production process?
+83. If a facility is used simultaneously by multiple production processes, how do you attribute the emissions from that facility to each production process?